 - 350g swede, peeled and cut into 1cm dice

 - A good handful of parsley, finely chopped

-- 50g Parmesan, hard goat’s cheese or other well-flavoured hard cheese, grated, plus extra to serve
+- 50g Parmesan or hard goat’s cheese, grated, plus extra to serve

 - A few gratings of nutmeg

 Bring the stock to a low simmer in a small pan and keep over a very

 Heat the butter and oil in a large saucepan over a medium-low heat.

 Add the onions and sweat gently, stirring, for about 10 minutes, until

 Add the garlic and swede and stir for a couple of minutes.